USTSF Sanctioned Tournaments Info for Tournament Directors

 The USTSF Executive Director has to submit all requests at the yearly November ITSF General Assembly meeting for approval.
 Approval of tournaments for ITSF sanctioning by November will allow ITSF to include your events on tour posters/advertising, and let players better plan their travels to participate in more events both locally and internationally.

-Once Tournament Has Been Sanctioned by USTSF-ITSF:
+Once Your Tournament Has Been Sanctioned by USTSF-ITSF:

 Please send the following ASAP for use in creation of the eventual Press Release: sponsors, last year's winners, likely key challengers/participants this year, host hotel address & reservation telephone #, anticipated number of attendees, any specialty events/categories, any charity fundraisers/drawings, professional looking tournament flier in .PDF format, etc. Please submit to both: larry.davis@ustsf.foosball.com; ustsf@foosball.com.